oli-eisenbahn/Minesweeper/README.md

 # Minesweeper
-A simplistic take on the classic game of Minesweeper, equipped with a multitude of additional features:
+A simplistic take on the classic game of Minesweeper made using Pygame, equipped with a multitude of additional features:

 Board Editor:
 A toggleable editor option allows boards to be altered freely.
 This enables the user to create fun and challenging custom boards.